Thermador Dishwasher E09 Error Code: Heating Fault

 Quick Answer

 E09 on a Thermador dishwasher indicates a heating circuit fault.
-The two components to test are the heating element and the NTC thermistor.
-Use a multimeter to test the heating element between its two terminals - a working element reads 20-40 ohms.
+The primary fix is testing the heating element and NTC thermistor with a multimeter.
+A functional heating element should read between 20 and 40 ohms.

 What Does the E09 Code Mean?